Mikhail Mizintsev: Syrian civil war

-Russo-Ukrainian war
+Russo-Ukraine War

-During the 2022 Russian invasion of Ukraine, Mizintsev has led troops during the Siege of Mariupol, reportedly taking a personal role in directing the siege.
+During the 2022 Russian invasion of Ukraine, Mizintsev led troops during the siege of Mariupol, reportedly taking a personal role in directing the siege.
 He has been accused of war crimes by multiple people, including Ukrainian human rights lawyer Oleksandra Matviichuk, who stated that he should be held accountable for war crimes at the International Criminal Court in The Hague.

 Mizintsev has denied these accusations, blaming Ukrainian forces for creating "a terrible humanitarian catastrophe", accusing the Azov Battalion of hiding inside the drama theatre and hospital, and claiming he will allow the "safe exit" of anyone in Mariupol who surrenders.
 His claims have been refuted by sources which assert refugees are being attacked and sent to filtration camps.

-On 24 September 2022, Mizintsev was appointed deputy minister of defence of Russia, replacing Dmitry Bulgakov.
+On 24 September 2022, Mizintsev was appointed deputy minister of defense of Russia and Chief of the Rear Services of the Armed Forces of Russia, replacing Dmitry Bulgakov.

+On 27 April 2023, Russian military correspondent Alexander Sladkov confirmed via Telegram that Mizintsev was sacked from his post as deputy defense minister for logistics.
+Russian military blogger and propagandist Semyon Pegov stated that this was part of a "number of senior dismissals likely related to Putin's visit to Ukraine where officers at the front had an opportunity to explain the real situation."

+On 5 May 2023, Reuters reported that Mizintsev was visible in two videos on Telegram posted by war correspondent Alexander Simonov wearing Wagner-branded combat gear.
+He was shown visiting a training camp and touring Russian positions in Bakhmut.
+In a video statement, Yevgeny Prigozhin praised Mizintsev but did not confirm or deny that he was hired by Wagner.
+Per a Polish Centre for Eastern Studies report detailing the fallout after Prigozhin's mutiny, Mizintsev's dismissal as deputy defense minister was indeed due to his collaboration with Prigozhin, and he was confirmed as a member of Wagner Group’s command structure before the Wagner Group rebellion in June 2023 and Prigozhin's subsequent death on 23 August.
+Mizintsev's subsequent whereabouts remain unknown.
+He was replaced in his ministerial post by Alexey Kuzmenkov.

 Sanctions

-On 31 March 2022, British Foreign Secretary Liz Truss announced that Mizintsev was being added to the UK's sanctions list, alongside several Russian television hosts.